-Policy Description WS-Security Policy Assertions SAML The Security Assertions Markup Language (SAML) is an OASIS standard that enables loosely coupled and federated identity integration.
-Message Validation Provide fine-grained validation of WSDL messages for a partner link to enable faster processing Web Service Timeout Set an amount of time to wait for a specific Web service to time out Invoke Recovery (Partner Role) Select whether to suspend a process with a pending invoke when the process recovers from a failed server Send WS-Addressing Headers (Partner Role) Explicitly add addressing to invokes WSDL Binding Reference (My Role) Applicable for a my role partnerlink to refer to a WSDL binding instead of RPC or Document Suppress xsi:type A workaround for suppressing schema validation in SOAP messages, useful for dealing with legacy services that cannot handle xsi:type attributes Run As User For subprocess invoke only.
+Policy Description WS-Security Policy Assertions "SAML" on page 462 The Security Assertions Markup Language (SAML) is an OASIS standard that enables loosely coupled and federated identity integration.
+"Message Validation" on page 459 Provide fine-grained validation of WSDL messages for a partner link to enable faster processing "Web Service Timeout" on page 464 Set an amount of time to wait for a specific Web service to time out "Invoke Recovery" on page 458 (Partner Role) Select whether to suspend a process with a pending invoke when the process recovers from a failed server "Send WS-Addressing Headers" on page 462 (Partner Role) Explicitly add addressing to invokes "WSDL Binding Reference" on page 465 (My Role) Applicable for a my role partnerlink to refer to a WSDL binding instead of RPC or Document "Suppress xsi:type" on page 463 A workaround for suppressing schema validation in SOAP messages, useful for dealing with legacy services that cannot handle xsi:type attributes "Run As User" on page 461 For subprocess invoke only.
 Add a user name to stand for the process initiator.
 Useful for a subprocess that contains a People activity that can request the name of the process initiator.